Toolbox Organisation Settings

 - Button URL = basic page content

-The page content contains the slug or URL, for example to link a button to the Wildlife Camera Orders page just add the slug: /wildlife-camera-orders
+The page content contains the slug or URL, for example to link a button to the Wildlife Camera Orders page just add the following slug to the page content: /wildlife-camera-orders

 NOTE: If a button is using one of these it is best to not modify without assistance from For Purpose.